rlacher/flask-secure-api/README.md

 ## Test

-This project includes automated unit and integration tests to guarantee API integrity.
+This project is thoroughly unit and integration tested, with a test suite comprising more than 100 automated test cases to guarantee API integrity.

 ### Execution